hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

-git clone https://github.com/hjwp/book-example/ tdd-workshop cd tdd-workshop git checkout intermediate-workshop-start mkvirtualenv --python=python3.6 tdd-workshop  # or however you like to create virtualenvs pip install -r requirements.txt
+git clone https://github.com/hjwp/book-example/ tdd-workshop cd tdd-workshop git checkout intermediate-workshop-start python3.6 -m venv ./virtualenv  # or however you like to create virtualenvs source ./virtualenv/bin/activate pip install -r requirements.txt
+# you will also need Firefox and geckodrive. see installation instructions chapter of book

 # Take a look around the site  with:
-mkdir ../database
 python manage.py migrate
 python manage.py runserver

-# Run the test suite and check everything passes:
+# Run the test suite:
-pip install selenium
 python manage.py test

-# you should see it run 60 tests and all but one should pass,
+# you should see it run 53 tests and all but one should pass,
-# expected error = "Unable to locate element: My lists"
+# expected error = NoSuchElementException, "Unable to locate element: My lists"
 ```

 If the functional tests give you any trouble, You can try switching from